Favourite things | Timber + trails

 Bike riders | Need a set of wheels during your stay or after a bit of maintenance?

 Visit the team at Kidsons Cycle, located on Fitzmaurice Street, where you can hire a bike, give your bike a health check, purchase accessories and equipment or treat yourself to a brand new shiny bicycle.

 Wander a little further

-The Rock Nature Reserve (Kengal) stands tall on the horizon and is just 38km from Wagga Wagga.
+Kengal (The Rock Nature Reserve) stands tall on the horizon and is just 38km from Wagga Wagga.
 A three-hour return hike rewards you with a panoramic view 364m above the plains below.

 Livingstone National Park is 30km south of Wagga Wagga and is perfect for mountain-biking, horse riding, picnicking, 4WD touring and birdwatching.
 You’ll be overwhelmed by 2000ha of richly varied bushland and an ever-changing landscape (the wildflowers in spring are a must-see).

 If you’ve got more time up your sleeve, a drive of two hours into the Snowy Mountains region will get you to the breathtaking Yarrangobilly Caves filled with history and wonder – there’s even a thermal pool on site.
-If you are visiting in late autumn, you might even be lucky to see some flurries of snow in this region.
+If you are visiting during the colder months you might even be lucky to see some flurries of snow in this region.